merenlab/merenlab.org/data/micr-obs-future/index.md

 #### Download the metagenomes

-We can now use this `download_config.json` in combination with anvi'o's [`anvi-run-workflow`](https://anvio.org/help/main/programs/anvi-run-workflow/) and the workflow `sra_download` and send it!
+We then were ready to use this `download_config.json` in combination with anvi'o's [`anvi-run-workflow`](https://anvio.org/help/main/programs/anvi-run-workflow/) and the workflow [`sra_download`](https://anvio.org/help/main/workflows/sra-download/).

-Do a dry run ...
+We did a dry run ...
 ```bash
 anvi-run-workflow -w sra_download -c 00_WORKFLOW_FILES/download_config.json -A -n -q
 ```
-... and the real deal!
+... and then sent the real deal off to get us the metagenomes!
 ```bash
 clusterize -j sra_download_workflow \
                  -o sra_download.log \